andrewKOwong/mixedconclusions/content/blog/dsnd_starbucks/index.md

 ![Offer view and completion rates by customer signup date.
 Offers 3 and 8 have no completion rates as they are informational offers (view only).](images/offer_date.png "Offer view and completion rates by customer signup date.
 Offers 3 and 8 have no completion rates as they are informational offers (view only).")

 Now that we’ve done some exploratory data analysis, let’s take a look to see if we can fit a model to predict for whether a customer will view/complete an offer.

+## Model Building Methodology
+I elected to build models to predict whether a customer (based on their age, income, age, and how long they’ve been a member for) would respond to a particular offer.
+Knowing whether a customer will complete an offer could help us figure out which offer to target to which customers.
+Potentially, this could drive engagement in a marketing campaign, and over the long run increase customer spending.

+### Data Preprocessing
+I compiled the data by again collecting whether — given each offer — a customer would respond or not in the time period of the data set, regardless of number of exposures or exposure to other offers.
+Each offer thus had its own dataset composed of a number of customer ids along with 0’s or 1’s for non-response and response to an offer.
+Feature information of age, income, gender, and duration of their rewards membership was also attached.
+For offers 3 and 8 (which are informational offers), I used viewing as the target customer response, whereas for all other offers I used offer completion as the target.

+These ten datasets were then each split into a 70% training set and a 30% test set, such that the training set contains none of customer ids in the test set and vice versa.

+Features data was also standardized to zero mean and unit variance.

+### Implementation and Refinement
+As this is a classification task (i.e. predicting whether a customer is in a “complete or not” category, or in the case of offers 3 and 8, whether a customer is in a “view or not” category), I initially tested a K nearest neighbours (KNN) model for this problem, as it was easy to implement and quick to train.

+I used `GridSearchCV` to tune the `n_neighbors` hyperparameter in a search space of `[1, 5, 10, 20, 40, 80, 160, 320, 640, 1000]` neighbors.
+Given that in the training set there are at most 17000 * 0.7 = 11900 customers, I wasn’t sure if pushing k > 1000 and using more than 10% of the data to classify a point made sense.

+For comparison, I then added random forest (RF) models.
+For these, the hyperparameter search space was (inspired by this [post](https://towardsdatascience.com/hyperparameter-tuning-the-random-forest-in-python-using-scikit-learn-28d2aa77dd74)):

+- `n_estimators`: 10, 100
+- `max_depth`: 100, None
+- `min_samples_split`: 2, 5, 10, 20
+- `min_samples_leaf`: 1, 2, 4, 8

+Both the KNN and RF models were then trained on the same training set with 5-fold cross validation.
+F1 scoring was used to balance precision and recall.